labor-digital/lab-cli/README.md

 ## Apps and Projects

 The basic concept we use for our projects is to work with "apps".
-Each app has it's own docker-compose file that defines the local development environment.
+Each app has it's own docker compose file that defines the local development environment.

 Each app follows a particular convention that start's with a directory structure: